tardate/LittleArduinoProjects/README.md

-# 392 Little Electronics and Arduino Projects
+# 393 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/whiteboard](./BoldportClub/whiteboard) - building the Whiteboard (Boldport Club project #22), a breadboard enhancer featuring variable and coin-cell power supplies and prototyping areas.
-Demonstrated with a 4-stage CD3060 ripple counter.
+> Latest addition:sparkles: [DicksonChargePump](./playground/DicksonChargePump) - Zener-regulated 12V Dickson Charge Pump driven with Arduino PWM.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),